Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Valid data is stored in a data set in the appropriate format for that type of data.
 For example, a date of birth is stored in a date format rather than in plain text.

-HCAI DCS enforces data validation for many fields to prevent users from entering incorrect information and ensure accuracy.
+HCAI DCS enforces data validation for many fields to prevent users from entering incorrect information to ensure accuracy.
 For example, the “specimen date” must be in the correct date format, otherwise, an error message will be displayed to resolve before further progress.
 Whenever possible, drop-down lists help minimise data entry errors.

 Sound methods